-If a child's learning and provision is monitored on an Individual Education Plan (IEP), termly meetings will be held with parents to discuss the impact of the school's additional provision on the child's progress.
-Not all children with special educational needs are monitored through an IEP, however this does not mean that a child is not receiving additional support, but that other means of monitoring are being employed.
+If a child's learning and provision is monitored on a Learning Plan, termly meetings will be held with parents to discuss the impact of the school's additional provision on the child's progress.
+Not all children with special educational needs are monitored through a Learning Plan, however this does not mean that a child is not receiving additional support, but that other means of monitoring are being employed.
+Learning Plans are created on Insight, the school's internal assessment monitoring system.